OpenNebula/docs/source/installation_and_configuration/large-scale_deployment/sunstone_for_large_deployments.rst

     :vnc_proxy_key: /etc/one/ssl/opennebula-key.pem
     :vnc_proxy_ipv6: false

 Now the configuration should be ready.
-Restart,  or reload, the Apache configuration to start the application, and point to the virtual host to check if everything is running.
+Restart  or reload the Apache configuration to start the application and point to the virtual host to check that everything is running.

 .. note::

     If using a **self-signed certificate**, the connection to VNC windows in Sunstone might fail.
-Either get a real certificate, or manually accept the self-signed one in your browser before trying it with Sunstone.
+Either get a real certificate or manually accept the self-signed one in your browser before trying it with Sunstone.
 Now, VNC sessions should show "encrypted" in the title.
 You will need to have your browser trust that certificate for both the 443 and 29876 ports on the OpenNebula IP or FQDN.

 **FireEdge**

-If FireEdge is installed and running on the same machine and expected to be used, on same configuration place as above and inside the same ``VirtualHost``, insert the following snippet and **adjust** to your actual setup:
+If FireEdge is installed and running on the same machine and expected to be used, in the same configuration place as we detailed above and inside the same ``VirtualHost``, insert the following snippet and **adjust** to your actual setup:

 .. code::